We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The canned pumpkin, cranberries, and warm spices make these wheat-less cups taste just like the holidays.
 But since they require just ten minutes in the oven, they make a tasty, gluten-free and portable breakfast any time of year.

-Thanks to this blogger subbing out the butter and refined sugar for more nutritious ingredients like almond butter, wheat germ, and just a touch of honey, it’s perfectly acceptable to be eating cookie dough for breakfast.
-Grab a handful of these energy-rich morsels on your way out the door; they may be small, but they’re dense enough to fuel you for a while!
+Grab a handful of these energy-rich morsels on your way out the door.
+They may be small, but they’re dense enough to fuel you for a while.

 If you’re running short on time in the morning, these 10-minute, no-cook bars are a no-brainer.
-With just 1/4 cup of honey in the eight-serving recipe, they’re much lower in sugar than store-bought versions, while the nuts, seeds, and coconut oil give you plenty of healthy fat without any of the hydrogenated stuff that lurks in many packaged bars.
+With just 1/4 cup of honey (you can use maple syrup or molasses instead) in the eight-serving recipe, they’re much lower in sugar than store-bought bars.

-“Strawberry-infused” sounds like there’s fancy technique at play here, but it’s really just a matter of blending the fruit with some cashews and water for a smoothie-like result.
+“Strawberry-infused” sounds like there’s a fancy technique at play, but it’s really as simple as blending the fruit with some hemp seeds and water for a smoothie-like result.
 Pour it onto cooked quinoa for a breakfast that’s much heartier than plain old milk and cereal.

-This take on a traditionally eggy dish swaps out the incredible edibles for high-protein chickpea flour.
-Whisk it into some almond milk, ladle it into a pan, and fill it with veggies.
-Fold it over, grab a fork and knife, and dig in—just like you would with an omelet!
+This take on a traditionally eggy dish swaps out the incredible edibles for high-protein chickpea batter made with almond milk.
+Just fill it with veggies, fold it over, grab a fork and knife, and dig in.

-Disclaimer: This recipe calls for one minute of prep, tipping the total time to 16 minutes.
-We’re thinking you may not mind though, since the results are a big plate of generously seasoned tofu with dashes of nutritional yeast and turmeric (that make them taste just that much more like scrambled eggs).
+This recipe calls for one minute of prep, tipping the total time to 16 minutes.
+We’re thinking you won’t mind, since the results are a big plate of spicy scrambled tofu boosted with dashes of nutritional yeast.